danielendeg/nugetpackageupdate/specs/BulkExport/BulkExportDesignSpec.md

 Note:

-- We could also check the connection to the destination here and fail if we get Unauthorized or other type of non-retryable exception without having to queue a job and fail the job immediately.
+- We could also check the connection to the destination here and fail if we get `Unauthorized` or other type of non-retryable exception without having to queue a job and fail the job immediately.
-- We could optimistically execute the logic and knowing that there could be a possibility that a duplicated job might get inserted.
-Alternatively, we could use distributed lock but that seems heavy weight.
+- We could optimistically execute the logic, knowing that there could be a possibility that a duplicated job might get inserted.
+Alternatively, we could use a distributed lock but that seems heavy weight.

 ``` json
 {